Michael Banim: Works

 Around 1822 John Banim broached to Michael his idea for a series of national tales.
 Michael assisted John in the O'Hara Tales, where he used the name "Abel O'Hara," and there is difficulty in allocating their respective contributions.
 While John was the more experienced writer, Michael provided material based on his social observations.
 They revised each other's work; according to Patrick Joseph Murray's Life of John Banim.
-Michael wrote in such hours as he could snatch from business, and was the principal author of about thirteen out of the twenty-four works attributed to the brothers including Crohoore of the Bill-Hook, The Croppy, and Father Connell.
-Michael Banim was amiable, unambitious, modest, and generous to a degree.
+Michael wrote in such hours as he could snatch from business, and was the principal author of about thirteen of the twenty-four works attributed to the brothers, including Crohoore of the Bill-Hook, The Croppy, and Father Connell.
+Michael Banim was amiable, unambitious, modest, and generous.
 He kept himself in the background, letting his younger brother have all the honor of their joint production.
 After the death of John, Michael wrote Clough Fionn (1852), and The Town of the Cascades (1864).
 In 1861 he wrote prefaces and notes for a reprint of the "O'Hara" novels by the publishing firm Sadlier of New York.

-Besides their desire to give a true picture of their country, still crippled and prostrate from the effects of the Penal Laws, the Banims were undoubtedly influenced by the Romantic movement, then at its height.
+Banim, whose writing was influenced by the Romantic movement, portrayed an Ireland suffering under the lingering effects of the Penal laws.